Prithwis-2023/Bozu-Part-1/README.md

 # Bozu-Part-1
-main.py fetch data from Wikipedia about Donald J. Trump and updates the csv file.
+The file main.py fetches data from Wikipedia about Donald J. Trump and updates the csv file.